Helping Those Accused of Fraud In Cleveland

 When a creditor has a legal right to obtain assets or property, it is a crime in Ohio to hinder their ability to recover it.
 Similarly, if you provide false statements or misrepresent financial data or property to a trustee or other fiduciary appointed to manage financial affairs, you are in violation of defrauding creditors.

 When prosecutors in Cleveland charge insurance fraud, it means they believe they can prove you knowingly provided a false or deceptive statement to an insurance company in support of a fraudulent claim—or that you assisted or conspired with another to do so.
-As a base charge, insurance fraud in Cleveland is charged as a first degree misdemeanor, with a maximum sentence of six months and $1,000 in fines.
+As a base charge, insurance fraud in Cleveland is charged as a first-degree misdemeanor, with a maximum sentence of six months and $1,000 in fines.

 You will also face fines and restitution if convicted.

 Using another person’s identifying information (such as their name, Social Security number, or driver’s license) to hold yourself out as the other person or pass that identifying information off as your own is prosecuted as identity fraud.
 The statute makes it a crime to use another person’s identifying information to perpetrate fraud or to authorize another to use your own identifying information in a scheme to defraud.
 Identity fraud is a felony with punishment scaling as the value of the fraud increases.
-As a base charge, penalties for a fifth degree felony carry a maximum sentence of year in jail, but as the scope of the fraud rises, so do potential sanctions.
-For values over $150,000, identity fraud is a second degree felony carrying a maximum of 8 years in prison.
+As a base charge, penalties for a fifth degree felony carry a maximum sentence of a year in jail, but as the scope of the fraud rises, so do potential sanctions.
+For values over $150,000, identity fraud is a second-degree felony carrying a maximum of 8 years in prison.

-At Patituce & Associates, we represent people in the Cleveland, Ohio area who've been charged with fraud or theft crimes, and are among the most experienced criminal defense attorneys in the region.
+At Patituce & Associates, LLC, we are among the most experienced Cleveland fraud defense attorneys in the region.
 We’re also former prosecutors, so we know what you can expect at every point in your case, and how to effectively rebut the prosecution’s charges against you.